Skip to Content

 Why are our Polyurethane Tubes suitable for Pneumatic Control Systems?

 This pneumatic tube is suitable primarily due to the properties outlined above.
 They are tough, flexible and have a high load-bearing capacity, so they don’t damage easily.
-Additionally, they are flexible, which makes moving them easier, and they fit into tight compartments.
+Additionally, they are flexible, making them easier to move, and they fit into tight compartments.

 Working pressures